Illustrator: Franco Accornero

 Buy on: Amazon, AbeBooks

 SPOILER FREE REVIEW 😊

-Sea Fires, a Zebra Lovegram written by Christine Dorsey, features bookish yet feisty Miranda Chadwick as the heroine.
-She’s embarking on an ocean voyage home to the colonies.
-Her only interests are her microscope (which had specially ground lenses designed by the Leuwenhoek himself) and examining the animalcules of various flora and fauna.
+The heroine is a bookish and feisty Englishwoman, Miranda Chadwick.
+Her only interests are her microscope–which had specially ground lenses designed by the Leuwenhoek himself–and examining the animalcules of various flora and fauna.

 (If I ever have to hear that irritating word “animalcule again,” I swear I will go screaming around like a raging madwoman.)

-Miranda’s father has some shady dealings with Jack, as he is a smuggler himself.
-He’s under investigation and convinces Jack to kidnap Miranda for several weeks until the magistrate leaves town.
-Miranda is such a do-gooder that she won’t think twice about ratting out Jack to anyone and everyone, thus exposing his—and her father’s—pirate enterprise.
+Miranda’s father has some shady dealings with Jack; the two are both smugglers.
+Now he’s under investigation by the Crown, so he convinces Jack to kidnap Miranda for several weeks until the magistrate leaves town.
+Miranda is such a do-gooder that she wouldn’t think twice about ratting them out and exposing her father’s—and Jack’s–pirate enterprise.

-These are tough grizzled sailors with names like Scar, King, and Phin.
-No, these aren’t rough buccaneers, just solid, salt-of-the-earth guys who got into a bad situation and appreciate an elegant lady on board.
-She educates them on biology, and they are charmed by her beauty and brains.
+These are tough, grizzled sailors with names like Scar, King, and Phin.
+No, these aren’t criminal buccaneers, just solid, salt-of-the-earth guys who got into a bad situation.
+They appreciate having an elegant lady on board.
+Miranda educates them on biology, and they are charmed by her beauty and brains.

 Final Analysis of Sea Fires

-I’ve read Christine Dorsey’s Sea Fires twice; the first time liked it.
-However, I enjoyed it more the second the around as it was just the right book at the right time.
+I’ve read Christine Dorsey’s Sea Fires twice; the first time liked it very much.
+I enjoyed it even more recently this second time, as it was just the right book at the right moment.
 Last month was a bit crazy, and Sea Fires was a pleasant diversion from it all.